TrueConf Group Capabilities

 Viewing upcoming events within the specified date range

-The ability to register endpoints for automatic creation of a user directory
+Capability to register endpoints for automatic generation of a user directory

 Firmware version control

-Viewing detailed information about registered endpoints will be available upon integration with TrueConf MCU.
-More details can be found in the relevant section of the documentation (opens new window).
+Viewing detailed information about registered endpoints will become available through integration with TrueConf MCU.
+More details are provided in the relevant section of the documentation.

 Maximum supported camera resolution: 3840x2160 (4K UHD)

-Maximum frame rate for the main stream at resolutions up to 1920x1080: at least 60 frames per second
+Maximum frame rate of the main stream at resolutions up to 1920x1080: at least 60 frames per second

-Controlling the position of the local camera via RS-232 interface: VISCA, PELCO-P, PELCO-D
+Control the position of the local camera via the RS-232 interface: VISCA, PELCO-P, PELCO-D

-Control of the local camera position over a local network: VISCA-IP, NDI
+Control the local camera position over the local network: VISCA-IP, NDI

 Control of local camera position via USB protocol

-Managing the image settings available in a USB camera (brightness, contrast, gamma, and others)
+Managing image settings available in a USB camera (brightness, contrast, gamma, and others)

-Maximum number of simultaneously connected video sources: at least 4
+Maximum number of concurrently connected video sources: at least 4

-Number of video outputs for displaying images: at least 2
+Number of video outputs for display: at least 2

 Connect a second screen or projector to play presentations or mirror main screen

-Additional screen content modes: Self-view, Presentation, Main screen view, Auto
+Additional screen content modes: Own Video, Presentation, Same as Main, Auto

-Automatic content selection for the additional screen: displays own video when there is no presentation, and displays the presentation when available (Auto mode).
+Automatic selection of additional screen content: displays your own video when there is no presentation, and displays the presentation when there is one.
+(Auto mode)

-Display the video stream of the main screen on an additional screen without user interface elements (mode "As on main").
+Display the main screen's video stream on an additional screen without any user interface elements (mode "Same as main").

 Playback volume control

-Support for mute (temporary disabling) of audio playback and corresponding indication in user interfaces
+Support for muting (temporarily disabling) audio playback and the corresponding indication in user interfaces

-Support for muting (temporarily disabling) audio capture and the corresponding indication in user interfaces
+Support for muting (temporarily disabling) audio capture and corresponding indication in user interfaces

 Synchronized operation of mute indicators and buttons on microphones/speakerphones and in user interfaces.
 When the mute button on a microphone/speakerphone is pressed, a corresponding indication is displayed to the other participants.

-Built-in audio device diagnostics: volume level indicators, test melody, microphone sound playback in speakers with delay.
+Built-in audio device diagnostics: volume level indicators, test tone, playback of microphone sound through speakers with delay

-Capturing presentation audio simultaneously with a microphone, and outputting presentation audio both to your speakers and to the conference.
+Capture presentation audio along with the microphone, output presentation audio simultaneously to your speakers and the conference.

 Video stream resolution: 1080p, 720p, 480p, 360p, 240p